Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 * We have uploaded the complete Dataset in the Google Drive.
 The Link is given below:

 Dataset Link: https://drive.google.com/drive/folders/106wLxxQdNWpxwSZ7FbUWjbHr4uBeivSo?usp=sharing
+* The Dataset is uploaded as a directory as well (named Data-Sets).

 ## Machine Learning:
 * The goal was to predict the political orientation of the tweets using Machine Learning Algorithms.